A person is considered a producer for ITT/AV under the Electrical and Electronic Equipment (EEE) Regulation if they supply ITT/AV into Ontario and:

 If a PRO submits the performance report on your behalf, as a producer you are legally responsible to meet your requirements under the EEE Regulation.

 Beginning in 2024, producers or PROs reporting on their behalf, will be required to submit an audit verifying their performance reporting.
 The first audit, due in 2024, will be verifying performance for 2022 and 2023.
 Performance is audited every three years for the previous three performance periods, meaning the second audit will be due in 2027 (for the performance years 2024, 2025 and 2026).
-The audit must be conducted in accordance with the Registry Procedure – Verification and Audit.
+The audit must be conducted in accordance with Appendix D of the EEE Registry Procedure – Verification and Audit.
 There is no audit required for the first performance period of January 1, 2021, to December 31, 2021.

 Deadline: ITT/AV performance reporting is due April 30 of each year.